 Each .binarypb file here represents a “session,” which I will define as each time Google Assistant was invoked.
 I will focus on the files that were generated by use of Android Auto; some of the files were generated as a result of a different manner of invocation for other purposes.
 Based on my notes, I know when I summoned Google Assistant and what I did when I summoned it.
+By comparing my notes to the MAC times associated with each .binarypb file I identified the applicable files.
 The first time I summoned Google Assistant is represented in the file with the last five digits of 43320.binarypb.
 Figure 17 shows the beginning of the file.

 The ASCII “car_assistant” seems to imply this request had been passed to Google Assistant from Android Auto.
 In each test that I ran, this phrase appeared at the beginning of the file.
 Additionally, the string in the smaller orange box (0x5951EF) accompanied the phrase at the same byte offset each time.
 I hesitate to call this a true “file header,” though.
 I think someone with more time in DFIR should make that call.